notthetup/blog/_posts/2007-08-09-an-afternoon-at-libraryesplanade.md

 ---
-title: An afternoon at library@esplanade.
+title: An afternoon at library@esplanade
 categories:
  - Music
 ---